San Felipe, Zambales

+Etymology

+The town's former name, Bobulon, was changed to San Felipe when it was formally founded in 1853.
+As to how the town of San Felipe got its present name, the most reliable fact learned so far was that four “saintly” brothers from Ilocandia, namely Marcelino, Antonio, Narciso and Felipe settled in the about to be organized pueblos which were later named San Marcelino, San Antonio, San Narciso and San Felipe.
+As a matter of fact, most of the inhabitants of these four towns were Ilocanos from the Ilocos region.

 History

 San Felipe was one of the little villages along the coastal region of Zambales during the pre-Spanish period.
 The first inhabitants were the Malay Zambals who lived in lowland which they themselves called Hindol.
 There were also Negritoes, but most of them lived in the mountains.

 A few years after the Spanish discovery of the Philippines, all places in the country had been explored by the Spanish authorities.
 The exploration of Zambales began in 1572 by Juan de Salcedo, grandson of Miguel Lopez de Legaspi, first Spanish Governor General of the Philippines.
 Juan de Salcedo and Spanish followers made a survey of its coastal region, and organized communities which were first called encomiendas but later called pueblos.
 Around the early and mid-19th century, as the population of the villages increased due to the steady immigration of Ilocanos from the Ilocandia region, more pueblos were organized.

 The first waves of Ilocanos found their way to Hindol, which was later called Sindol, and less than the kilometers south of Sindol was the place called Bobulon.
 Hindol was a Zambal Aeta name of a tree than abundant in the place.
 Bobulon was also a kind tree then abundant at the Public Plaza.
 However, there was another version why it was called Bobulon.
 It was said that the first voyage of Ilocano settlers had all the favorable wind (bulon) from Paoay, Ilocos Norte to this village.
 The other waves of Ilocano settlers, who were mostly merchants and fishermen, came from Vigan and San Vincente, Ilocos Sur.